 Excess body hair often causes embarrassment for both men and women.
 It can also lead to ingrown hairs and other irritation that make patches of hair stand out even further.

-The logical solution to dealing with this is to research hair removal methods, which will lead you to the only permanent hair removal solution: Laser hair removal.
+The logical solution to dealing with this is to research hair removal methods, which will lead you to the only permanent hair removal solution: Full body hair removal.
 During your research, you will probably notice a lot of articles about the effectiveness of treatments depending on hair type, skin color, and the area of the body being treated.
 It’s true—these factors play a role in how effective laser hair removal treatments are, but such articles leave many people thinking they aren’t a candidate when in fact they are.
 To clear up the confusion, let’s start with the basics.

 How Does Laser Hair Removal Work?

 Each laser emits wavelengths of light that target the pigment of hair, also known as melanin.
 These wavelengths are absorbed by the pigment, effectively destroying the hair follicle without damaging any of the surrounding skin.
 Hair typically falls out during the laser hair removal process, but more laser sessions are required for permanent removal.
 Treatment is most effective on dark, thick hair because it has more pigment and a larger area for the laser to target.
 People with lighter hair or peach fuzz are typically unable to successfully remove body hair with laser hair removal because their hair doesn’t contain enough pigment for the wavelengths to find.

 Professional, experienced laser hair removal technicians will personalize your treatments based on the color of your hair and skin.
 Your hair growth cycle will also affect treatment and is determined by the area of your body undergoing laser treatments.
 In other words, your underarms will likely be on a different treatment schedule than your facial hair.